Series: Longing and Belonging (3/3) - Connection

 A Framework for Finding Your People

 This isn’t a one-size-fits-all formula.
-Think of it as an option, a practice, a way to gently tune in to what you need, what’s available, and how to stay open even when it feels awkward.
+Think of it as an option, a practice, a way to tune in to what you need, what’s available, and how to stay open even when it feels awkward.

 Reflect, Reach, Regulate, Reframe, Repeat